What is SMS Marketing? Strategy, Tips & Benefits

 Learn More: SMS Compliance (UK): A Guide to SMS Marketing Regulations

 There are endless use cases for SMS marketing depending on the specifics of your business and what you are looking to promote, or to communicate to your customers.
-Let’s start with 5 common ways that it can be used:
+Let’s start with 5 common ways it can be used:

 1. Welcome offers